Muhammad-NR/Yugioh-DuelLinks/README.md

 A comprehensive Progressive Web App (PWA) catalog for Yu-Gi-Oh!
 Duel Links.
 Built with **Next.js 16**, **TypeScript**, and **Firebase**, designed to provide a seamless mobile experience with full offline capabilities.

 ![Project Banner](public/image.png)
-*(Note: Replace this line with a screenshot of your app if you have one)*

 ## 🚀 Features